 Katie Galletta is an ecologist fascinated by bird movements and migrations, the technologies we use to track them, and the application of movement research towards habitat and species conservation efforts.
 Having grown up in the forests and mountains of New Hampshire, she received her B.A. in Ecology, Evolution, and Marine Biology from Bowdoin College in Maine.
 She is currently a Ph.D. student at the University of Illinois Urbana-Champaign under the direction of Michael Ward, TJ Benson, Nathan Cooper, and Bryant Dossman.
 Her research focuses on tracking Kirtland’s Warblers using multi-sensor geolocators to better understand their migratory routes and the anthropogenic threats they face along the way.
 In her free time, Katie serves on the board of trustees for Maine Audubon and enjoys birding, hiking, camping, cooking, reading, quilting, gardening, and barre.

 Maddie Sutton is a community ecologist focused on the local and regional-scale effects on songbird demography, stress, and behavior.
 She grew up surrounded by pigeons in New Jersey and completed her Bachelor of Science studying warbler stopover behavior at Hobart and William Smith Colleges in Geneva, New York.
 She then went on to receive her PhD from Marquette University, conducting the majority of her research at the H.J.
 Andrews Experimental Forest in Oregon.
-She is currently a postdoctoral fellow with the Smithsonian Migratory Bird Center, studying how migratory distance and destination impact songbird fecundity across North America.
+She is currently a postdoctoral fellow in the Cooper Lab, studying how migratory distance and destination impact songbird fecundity across North America.
 When not at work, Maddie can be found (re) watching all 49 seasons of Survivor, taking cycling classes, or napping.

 Former lab members: